Miscarriage Poems - A Father's Grief

 To be a man in grief,

-Since "men don't cry"
+Since "men don't cry",

-and "men are strong"
+And "men are strong",

 No tears can bring relief.